+The average cost of a professional dog teeth cleaning (scale & polish) in the UK is around £233.
 A professional dog teeth cleaning is recommended once a year to help stave off plaque and tartar that can lead to gum inflammation, periodontal disease and even tooth loss.
-But how much should you pay to have your pooch's teeth scaled and polished?
 We've researched the market to discover average dental cleaning costs, so you know if you're getting a good deal or not from your vet.

 - How Much Does it Cost to Clean Dog's Teeth?